SHAMSUNDAR20/Encrypt-And-Decrypt-Using-Python/README.md

 Adjust the settings in the `config.json` file, such as the encryption algorithm or key, to tailor the behavior of the encryption and decryption process.

-## Contributing

-Contributions are welcome!
-If you have ideas for improvement, open an issue or submit a pull request to enhance the functionality or security of the encryption and decryption process.

 ---